openstack-archive/deb-python-dogpile.core/README.rst

 -------------------

 Please note Dogpile is new and has only had minimal production usage !
-Comments and improvements are welcome but please review its workings and source code before use and use at your own risk !
+Comments and improvements are welcome.
+Since this is concurrency-oriented code, please review the source and let me know about potential issues.
+As always, **use at your own risk!**